MichelleChung-code/MichelleChung-code.github.io/_posts/2021-05-08-crystallization-regression.md

 \\[ y_1=\beta_{10}+ \beta_{11} x_1+\beta_{12} x_2 \\]
 \\[ y_2=\beta_{20}+ \beta_{21} x_1+\beta_{22} x_2+\alpha_{21} y_1 \\]
 \\[ y_3=\beta_{30}+ \beta_{31} x_1+\beta_{32} x_2+\alpha_{31} y_1+\alpha_{32} y_2 \\]

+A non-linear approach was also taken.
+This was a random forest regression model.
+Random forest models consist of numerous decision tree models, using an ensemble approach.
+Each individual decision tree makes a model prediction, the random forest then chooses the most common model prediction as the final value.
+Default parameters from the sklearn ensemble RandomForestRegressor were used.

+Based on resulting  R<sup>2</sup> values, the non-linear random forest regression model was determined to be the best fit for the experimental data and was used to select optimal conditions.
+The optimization problem dealt with finding the conditions that would produce the maximum crystal yield, growth rate, and mean diameter.
+Using the bounds defined by the experiment, 214 rpm to 665 rpm and 0 g to 2 g seed crystal mass, input values were produced by using step sizes of 5 rpm and 0.2 g within these ranges.
+The random forest model was then run to predict corresponding output values.
+The maximum of which was chosen as the optimization solution.

+## Results

 It can also be centered!